philbackworks/3AFans.com-Site-Data/_toys-1-12/wanpi-square.md

 points_of_articulation:
 variants:
 you_might_also_like:
-article_contributors: [Phil Back, Don Slater, MW Wutasi, threealegionnaire]
+article_contributors: [Phil Back, Don Slater, MW Wutasi, yumiao_miao]
 toy_pics:
-  -  wanpi-square-by-siuyin_01-12_3a-toys_by_threealegionnaire-via-instagram.jpg
-  -  wanpi-square-by-siuyin_02-12_3a-toys_by_threealegionnaire-via-instagram.jpg
-  -  wanpi-square-by-siuyin_03-12_3a-toys_by_threealegionnaire-via-instagram.jpg
+  -  square-wanpi-blue_01-12_3a-toys_by-yumaomao555_via_instagram.jpg
-backstory: Free with any purchase 2014 Toysoul HK Exclusives.
+backstory: Free gift for the first 20 customers each day of the 2014 Toysoul HK Exclusives.
 3AA members only
 sale_type:
 event_exclusive:
 event_details:
 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
+Only 60 of these little guys were given as gifts!